speix/sudoku-solver/README.md

 AC3 (Reduces the domain for each variable based on constraints (arcs) without breaking the consistency) Backtracking (In a nutshell its a Depth-First Search algorithm with the ability to move backwards when there is no solution) Forward Checking (Eliminate, in advance, the possibilities that do not match the constraints from the domains of unassigned variables)
-MRV (Chooses the variable with the fewest legal moves) LCV (Choose the value that rules out the fewest values in the remaining variables)
+MRV (Choose the variable with the fewest legal moves) LCV (Choose the value that rules out the fewest values in the remaining variables)
 ```
 ### Usage